krasserm/akka-persistence-kafka/README.md

 ### Implementation notes

-- During initialization, the journal plugin fetches cluster metadata from Zookeeper which may take up to a few seconds.
 - The journal plugin always writes `PersistentRepr` entries to partition 0 of journal topics.
 This ensures that all events written by a single persistent actor are stored in correct order.
 Later versions of the plugin may switch to a higher partition after having written a configurable number of events to the current partition.
 - The journal plugin distributes `Event` entries to all available partitions of user-defined topics.
 The partition key is the event's `persistenceId` so that a partial ordering of events is preserved when consuming events from user-defined topics.
 In other words, events written by a single persistent actor are always consumed in correct order but the relative ordering of events from different persistent actors is not defined.